jovanbulck/sgx-step/README.md

 access rights on specific code or data pages of interest.

-**Note (timer interval).** The exact timer interval value depends on CPU frequency, and hence remains inherently platform-specific.
+**Note (timer interval).** The exact timer interval value depends on CPU frequency, and hence remains inherently platform-specific (see also [app/apic](app/apic) for detailed microbenchmarks assessing the accuracy of various APIC timer modes).
 Configure a suitable value in `/app/bench/main.c`.
-We established precise timer intervals for our evaluation platforms (see table above) by tweaking and observing the NOP microbenchmark enclave instruction pointer trace results.
+We established precise timer intervals for our evaluation platforms (see table below) by tweaking and observing the NOP microbenchmark enclave instruction pointer trace results, as further outlined below.

 **Note (stability).** In order to avoid the Linux kernel getting stuck or panicking, SGX-Step should automatically restore the interrupt-descriptor table